railsuser2014/openobject-doc-book-en/1/1_3_Real_Case/index.rst

 The case is deliberately extremely simple to provide you with a foundation for the more complex situations you'll handle in reality.
 Throughout this chapter it's assumed that you're accessing Open ERP through its web interface.
-And it's also assumed (as in the rest of this book) that you're using the latest download of Open ERP version 5, the stable production version at the time of writing (not the trunk version, which is likely to have new and potentially unstable features).
+And it's also assumed (as in the rest of this book) that you're using the latest download of OpenERP version 5, the stable production version at the time of writing (not the trunk version, which is likely to have new and potentially unstable features).